brandonchuck/React-SWAPI/README.md

 - Detailed Features:
     - Utilized Bootstrap 5 for organized and responsive styling.
-    - Used React JS to rebuild the first version of this application.
     - Managed state using functional components and hooks.
-    - Used .map() technique for rendering expense rows.
+    - Used Axios for making HTTP requests to Star Wars API (SWAPI).
-    - Local storage feature allows users to retain logged expenses.
+    - Utilized async and await to create asynchronous API calls.
+    - Rendered character rows using .map() technique.
+    - Separate Axios GET requests for character searching and displaying 10 characters per page.
+    - Implemented bootstrap pagination for viewing 10 characters at a time.

 ## Available Scripts